Kamakura: 10 Best Things to Do

 SUP next to Enoshima Island

-If you have time to extend your trip to a bit farther from Kamakura, visiting the coastline of Shonan area is highly recommended, especially Enoshima Island (江の島).
-The small island offers numbers of attractions such as beautiful shrines, observatory, shops and restaurants.
+If you have time to extend your trip to a bit farther from Kamakura, visiting the coastline of the Shonan area is highly recommended, especially Enoshima Island (江の島).
+The small island offers several attractions such as beautiful shrines, an observatory, shops, and restaurants.
 There is a big aquarium (Enoshima Aquarium) near the island, too.
-Enoshima can be accessed by the local train from Kamakura, which takes around 20 mins.
+Enoshima can be accessed by the local train from Kamakura, which takes around 20 minutes.

 Map: https://goo.gl/XBC4bU